1975 San Diego Chargers season: Week 9: vs. Denver Broncos

 A Chargers comeback attempt faltered in the latter stages as their winless start continued.
 Most of the opening quarter was taken up by two 13-play drives, as Denver went 72 yards for a touchdown with the opening kickoff, and San Diego responded by moving 68 yards before being stopped at the 5, with Fouts protesting that his third down incompletion should have drawn a flag for defensive holding.
-Following a Denver field goal, the Chargers reached a 4th and 1 at the Bronco 30.
-Bo Matthews' dive up the middle was ruled not to have gained a first down, and Prothro was flagged 15 yards for his protestations.
+They took a field goal and Denver later responded in kind.
+The Chargers reached a 4th and 1 at the Broncos 30, but Matthews' dive up the middle was ruled not to have gained a first down, and Prothro was flagged 15 yards for his protestations.
 Denver drove 55 yards the other way and extended their lead to 17–3 with another touchdown.
-In response, the Chargers drove from their own 28 to the Denver 42; Garrison then caught a pass at the 23, slipped under a tackle and reached the 2 yard line before being stopped.
+In response, the Chargers drove from their own 28 to the Denver 42; Garrison then caught a pass at the 23, slipped under a tackle and reached the 2-yard line before being stopped.
 Matthews scored a play later.
-On the final play of the half, Mike Williams intercepted a pass at his own 26, and managed a 40-yard return before being tackled.
+On the final play of the half, Mike Williams intercepted a pass at his own 26-yard line and managed a 40-yard return before being tackled.

 Three plays into the second half, Fouts threw a deep pass on 3rd and 8 that McDonald brought in for a gain of 57; three plays after that, Young went around right end for a 9-yard touchdown on 3rd and 8, tying the score at 17–17.
 After forcing a punt, they reached a 3rd and goal from the 7.
-Fouts completed a pass to Curran, who was driven out of bounds at the 1.
+Fouts completed a pass to Curran, who was driven out of bounds at the 1-yard line.
 Prothro opted to try for a touchdown, but Matthews was stuffed for no gain with five minutes left in the 3rd quarter.
-Denver then embarked on an 18-play, 99-yard touchdown drive, featuring four third down conversions and taking up nearly ten minutes of game time.
+Denver then embarked on an 18-play, 99-yard touchdown drive, featuring four third-down conversions and taking up nearly ten minutes of game time.
 After Fouts was intercepted on the next Chargers possessions, Denver added a field goal with four minutes to play, and San Diego failed to gain a first down on their final two possessions.

 Fouts avoided taking a sack for the first time all season (although Douglass came in late in the game and was sacked twice).